halcyonnouveau/estoult/README.md

 # Estoult

-Estoult is a Python data mapper and integrated query language for SQL databases.
+Estoult is a Python data mapper and integrated query builder for SQL databases.

 It is **NOT** an ORM.